guiambros-public/p5-best-places/README.md

 [Bower](http://bower.io/) was used to install components required by the application, like Bootstrap, Knockout.js and Underscore.js.

+[JSDoc](http://usejsdoc.org/) was used for code self-documentation.

-For debugging purposes, you can set the COMPRESS variable to false on Gulpfile.js, and it'll disable minification and will keep console.log statements intact.
-It will also improve performance a bit.
+For debugging purposes, you can set the `COMPRESS` variable to false in `Gulpfile.js`, and it'll disable minification and will keep console.log statements intact.
+It will also make the build process a bit faster.

 ## References:

 Many sources were used as inspiration or for troubleshooting.
 The list below has the most relevant references:

 #### Javascript Design Patterns